Kim Peterson: The Kimmer Show

 On March 13, 2007, it was posted on an Atlanta radio blog that Peterson had refused an unnamed offer and would retire from radio.
 The blog's writer, Rodney Ho, confirmed this with Peterson.
 It was later revealed that the station was Dickey Broadcasting's WCNN/680 The Fan.

-According to the Atlanta Radio Blog by Rodney Ho, Kim Peterson left Atlanta for good in late June 2007.
-He bought a property with his older brother Gene, in western Massachusetts in the Berkshire mountains, where he can play golf and ride his Harley.
-He also purchased property in Palm Beach, Florida, to play golf in the winter.

 In April 2010 Peterson partnered with Josh Price of the website Conservative Beacon to do a series of podcasts.
 It was anticipated that in addition to remembering his WGST radio show, Peterson would offer his opinion on current events.
 The podcasts ended in June of that year.

-Kim Peterson was heard sporadically as a guest on Denny Schaffer's show on WGKA in Atlanta.
-He made an appearance on Rusty Humphries new local show on WGST on January 3, 2011.

-On October 22, 2013, it was reported that Kim Peterson was returning to Atlanta radio and will appear from noon to 3 p.m. weekdays on WYAY All News 106.7 FM starting Nov.
+On October 22, 2013, it was reported that Kim Peterson was returning to Atlanta radio and would appear from noon to 3 p.m. weekdays on WYAY All News 106.7 FM starting Nov.
 4, 2013.
-Joining him will be Jim "Newsmaker Line" Gossett and Pete "Snake" Davis.
+Joining him would be Jim "Newsmaker Line" Gossett and Pete "Snake" Davis.
 Wayne "No Offense" Kitchens was unable to return due to other obligations.

-Six days after his new show started, Peterson was hospitalized for what doctors called "a serious heart attack."
-Pete Davis covered for him and it was reported that Wayne "No Offense" Kitchens, at the time working as a mechanic for Delta Air Lines, would assist the show during Peterson's medical absence.

 On April 16, 2018, Cumulus Radio, owner of WYAY, announced that Kimmer's show would be moved to the afternoon drive (3-6pm.), replacing Brian Joyce in that slot.

 On February 13, 2019, Cumulus announced plans to sell several of its stations, including WYAY, to Educational Media Foundation, which operates the syndicated Christian pop format "K-Love."
 WYAY officially became a K-LOVE affiliate on May 31, 2019 immediately following Kimmer's final show.

 On December 13, 2019, Kimmer Show started a podcast on Patreon.

-On January 21, 2020, it was announced that the Kimmer Show will be back on the radio on WTZA 1010AM and 102.1 FM starting February 3, 2020, from 4 p.m. to 7 p.m.
+On January 21, 2020, it was announced that the Kimmer Show would be back on the radio on WTZA 1010AM and 102.1 FM starting February 3, 2020, from 4 p.m. to 7 p.m.

-2022

-A best of "The Kimmer Show Podcast" can be heard on Saturday's at noon on XTRA 106.3 (or via the XTRA 1063 app.)
-The Kimmer can also be heard Friday's at 7:30 AM on XTRA 106.3 (WFOM.)